nitrictech/docs/docs/reference/python/v0/api/api-methods.md

 ---
 title: Python - api.methods()
-description: Register an API route that handles a set of specific HTTP verbs.
+description: Reference for Nitric's Python library - Register an API route that handles a set of specific HTTP verbs.
 ---

 Register an API route that handles a set of specific HTTP verbs.